Climate

 Not just summer

-It is not certain, in fact, that this will happen in the summer.
-'We are now entering the new cycle,' the climatologist points out, 'but strong El Niño will occur in the summer, in the autumn, and could perhaps even last into the first half of next year.
+'We are now entering the new cycle,' the climatologist points out, 'but a strong El Niño will occur in the summer, in the autumn and could possibly last into the first half of next year.

 Copyright reserved ©